-The lights are low, Baby is warm and snuggly in his PJs right out of the bath, damp head leaning on your shoulder, and all you need is a soothing story to send him nodding off to dreamland.
-You reach for a classic, a book of fairy tales with friendly illustrations – and watch as Baby shakes his sleepiness off to focus in on evil fairies who steal children, to ask why Hansel and Gretel’s father just left them in the woods, and to wonder about just why Goldilocks thought it was okay to eat someone else’s breakfast.
+The lights are low, Baby is warm and snuggly in their PJs right out of the bath, damp head leaning on your shoulder, and all you need is a soothing story to send them nodding off to dreamland.
+You reach for a classic, a book of fairy tales with friendly illustrations – and watch as Baby shakes their sleepiness off to focus in on evil fairies who steal children, to ask why Hansel and Gretel’s father just left them in the woods, and to wonder about just why Goldilocks thought it was okay to eat someone else’s breakfast.

 As Baby gets older, you’ll notice that fairy tales aren’t the only kind of children’s book that can come across as surprisingly dark.
 As an adult, it’s easy to forget how scary and how serious some of your own favorite stories when you were growing up might have been.
 For one thing, there’s a centuries-long tradition of filling children’s stories with orphans.